GrowGardens.ai

 Plant now (quick list)

-Tomatoes, Peppers, Bush beans, Zucchini, Cucumbers, Herbs (basil, parsley, cilantro), Lettuce, Spinach
+Tomatoes, Peppers, Zucchini, Bush beans, Cucumbers, Herbs (basil, parsley, cilantro), Lettuce, Spinach

 Want a personalized plan?
 Try Plant this month, build a kit with Shopping list, or ask in Chat.